dajnox/portfolio-reactjs/README.md

 ## Contributing

-Create a [new issue][new-issue] to report problems or request features.
+Create a [new issue][https://github.com/dajnox/portfolio-reactjs/issues/new] to report problems or request features.
 You can also support the project via [donations](https://www.buymeacoffee.com/dajnox/).